baptiste0928/dominant-color/README.md

 print(hex(color))
 ```

-If image decoding failed, an `dominant_color.DecodingError` exception is raised.
+If image decoding failed, an `dominantcolor.DecodingError` exception is raised.

 Internally, the module compute the HSL value of each pixel (max.
 50k) and classifies each pixel using its hue.
 The average of the biggest group of pixels is returned.